shystruk/file-upload-component/react 16.0/README.md

 ```

 ## Demo:
-Open index.html in a browser and check how components work
+Open **index.html** file in a browser and check how components work